-W Feb 18 The World Bank
+W Feb 17 The World Bank

-Goldman, Preface, pp. 1-7, pp. 46-88
+Goldman, pp. vii-xix, 1-7, 46-88

 This reading goes into detail about one of the Bretton Woods organizations, the World Bank, including both the author's fieldwork observations and a history of the Bank and how it changed over time.